Prince

 Parade

-Prince released the album Parade in 1986.
+In March 1986 Prince’s next album Parade was released.
 The album hit #3 on the Billboard 200 and #2 on the R&B charts.
 The first single, Kiss, would top the Billboard Hot 100.
-The song was originally written for another Prince side project, Mazarati.
-At the same time, another song originally written for Apollonia 6, Manic Monday by The Bangles, reached #2 on the Hot 100.
+At the same time, another Prince song, Manic Monday by The Bangles, reached #2 on the Hot 100.
 Parade served as the soundtrack for Prince’s second film Under The Cherry Moon.

 Solo Again